 The memory requirements are the same whether you are running under a native or virtual OS.
-While the application will run efficiently on a laptop with 4GB of RAM, it really does need at least 16GB when it is being used to serve multiple users.
+While the application will run happily on a laptop with 4GB of RAM, we really do recommend 32GB when it is being used to serve multiple users.
 There are three reasons for this:

 Agiloft is a true multi-threaded, multi-process application that fully exploits the power of multi-core processors.
 It supports multiple concurrent background processes such as multiple timer-based rules, full-text search indexing, backups, and email processing.
 Sufficient CPU cores should be allocated to handle these without affecting interactive performance.

 Detailed hardware recommendations are provided here.